pvarshh/tennis-prediction/README.md

 For ease of access and analysis later on, we first changed the tournament date to a YYYY-MM-DD datetime format using pandas.

 Next, we consider columns with missing values; we later fill in the values using imputation stategies ensuring consistent data across the board for our model to analyze.
-We found the following columns that need to be imputed:
+We found the following columns that need to be cleaned (due to missing entries or inconsistency across the category):

     surface, winner_seed, winner_entry, winner_ht, winner_age, loser_seed loser_entry, loser_hand, loser_ht, loser_age, minutes, w_ace', w_df, w_svpt, w_1stIn, w_1stWon, w_2ndWon, w_SvGms, w_bpSaved, w_bpFaced,l_ace, l_df, l_svpt, l_1stIn, l_1stWon, l_2ndWon, l_SvGms, l_bpSaved, l_bpFaced, winner_rank, winner_rank_points, loser_rank, loser_rank_points